aiden200/Aha-/README.md

 # Required Specs
 This model trained 1 epoch off of 6xA6000 GPUs, over 24 hours.
 You need at least 48GB worth of VRAM on each GPU to tune it.

 Inference requires at least 24GB VRAM.
-Tested on 2xRTX 4090 GPUs.
+Tested on a single RTX 4090 GPU.

 # Inference